nodejs/undici/README.md

 ##### Aborting a request

-A request can may be aborted using either an `AbortController` or an `EventEmitter`.
+A request can be aborted using either an `AbortController` or an `EventEmitter`.
 To use `AbortController` in Node.js versions earlier than 15, you will need to install a shim - `npm i abort-controller`.